clementgallet/libTAS/docs/guides/options.md

 #### Backtrack savestate

-This option makes the game save a state each time savestates are invalidated by a thread creation or destruction.
+This option makes the game save a state each time savestates are invalidated by thread creation or destruction.
 This state can be loaded with F10 (by default).
 It allows used to get back to the earliest frame that is available.

 #### Compressed savestates